 Improving article structure and expanding content

-Most journals now accept Graphical Abstracts, which summarize articles in a concise, image-based format, designed to engage a wide readership online.
+Response: Most journals now accept graphical abstracts, which summarize articles in a concise, image-based format, designed to engage a wide readership online.

 It would be nice to put online the data used in manuscripts.